iollmann/Polymorphism/README.md

 just been released in Jaguar (X.2).
 We were one of the few frameworks asked to go 64-bit on day 1.
 However, Apple hadn't managed to finish a C++ compiler for it then, so all of our C++ test infrastructure had to be rolled back to C. For all I know, it still has cruft like this in it.
-Steve Jobs had a lot of trouble pronouncing Jaguar.
+I remember Steve Jobs had a lot of trouble pronouncing Jaguar.

 With publicly facing vtbls (virtual function tables) like this a lot more becomes possible like having an object magically change class on the fly.
 Whether or not this is a good